Updated March 19, 2026

 Image source: Buffer

 When a lead lands on Buffer’s page, they can quickly determine that Buffer is a social media management tool.
-With this information, the lead can then decide whether to learn more by looking at the rest of the profile or clicking on the link in the bio.
+With this information, the lead can decide whether to learn more by reviewing the rest of the profile or by clicking the link in the bio.

 Today’s consumers are a little more careful about who they follow on social media.
 It’s important to establish your legitimacy wherever you can.
-One way to increase trust with your audience is by ensuring everything you post is of high quality, including your profile photo and description (no grammatical errors, please!).
+One way to increase trust with your audience is to ensure everything you post is high-quality, including your profile photo and description (no grammatical errors, please!).

 Adding contact information and a business location is also an excellent way to show your audience you’re a real business.
 If you have won awards or been recognized by publications, it is important to include this information in your bio as well.